ValveSoftware/steam-runtime/doc/goals.md

     feature or dependency can result in symbols disappearing from its ABI, resulting in games that reference those symbols crashing

-- There is a fairly subtle interaction between libdbus, libdbusmenu-gtk, libdbusmenu-glib and Ubuntu's patched GTK 2 that has resulted in these libraries being forced to be taken from the Steam Runtime, to avoid breaking the Unity dock
+- There is a fairly subtle interaction between libdbusmenu-gtk, libdbusmenu-glib and Ubuntu's patched GTK 2 that has resulted in these libraries being forced to be taken from the Steam Runtime, to avoid breaking the Unity dock